Biomaker/23_Focus-stacking-system-for-gametophyte-ferns/rail.md

 ## Rail Hardware

-Here is the hardware setup.
+Here is the rail hardware setup.
 The focus block, on which the camera rests, is a block from a Nikon Optiphot or Labophot microscope.
 It was sawn out of the microscope by Doc.Al of the http://www.photomacrography.net/ forum.
 He also drilled holes in it, which have allowed me to fasten it to the board.
 The board is a piece of discarded kitchen worktop.

 You can see the focus knob under the camera.
 It allows the top section of the block to be moved back and forth.
 There is a coarse and fine focus knob.
 On the other side of the focus block there are identical focus knobs.